-To protect millions of cattle, sheep, goats and donkeys from the life-threatening consequences of natural catastrophes long-term, the Welttierschutzgesellschaft (WTG) and its local partner organization Tanzania Animal Welfare Organization (TAWESO) carry out prevention work.
+To protect millions of cattle, sheep, goats and donkeys from the life-threatening consequences of natural catastrophes long-term, the Welttierschutzgesellschaft (WTG) and its local partner organization Tanzania Animal Welfare Society (TAWESO) carry out prevention work.
 We aim to ensure a water supply for the animals in five regions of this east-African country, as well as inform animal owners to guarantee veterinary care and organize the necessary help in an emergency.

 Parts of Tanzania experience one extreme weather period after another.
 The year begins with a months-long drought, followed by heavy rains and then flooding.
 A few months later, the drought starts again – which due to global climate change increases in intensity each year.
 Our service focuses on severely affected regions along the coast, the south, the north-west, along with two regions inland, where more than 3 million livestock live.